battle of buxar

 • The districts of Midnapore, Burdwan, and Chittagong were given to the English by Mir Jafar (Nawab of Bengal) so they could maintain their army.

-• In Bengal, the English were also allowed to trade duty-free, with the exception of a 2% salt duty.
+• In Bengal, the English were also allowed to trade duty-free, except for a 2% salt duty.

 • Najimud-Daula, Mir Jafar’s younger son, succeeded him as nawab after his death, but the naib-subahdar, whom the English could appoint or remove, held actual administrative authority.